nishant-nayak/nba-prediction/report/report.md

 **About the paper**

-Allan Z. Maymin et al. provide a novel Skills Plus Minus (“SPM”) framework that can be used to measure synergies within basketball lineups, provide roster-dependent rankings of free agents, and generate mutually beneficial trades.
+Allan Z. Maymin et al.[4] provide a novel Skills Plus Minus (“SPM”) framework that can be used to measure synergies within basketball lineups, provide roster-dependent rankings of free agents, and generate mutually beneficial trades.

 An evaluation on each player’s offense and defense in the SPM framework for three basic skill categories is done: